kevba/blog/content/posts/compiling-at91bootstrap.md

 ---
-title: "Compiling AT91Bootstrap"
+title: "Compiling AT91Bootstrap for the Aria G25"
 date: 2020-02-14T10:11:33+02:00
 draft: false
 ---

-# Compiling AT91Bootstrap for the Aria G25

 This post will describe how to compile your own AT91Bootstrap.
 AT91Bootstrap is a bootloader for the `Atmel AT91 SoC` like the Aria G25.